-With Blender 2.8 a number of editing functions previously available in the Tool Shelf have been reorganised or relocated so they make more sense contextually whilst working, one such tool being Edit Modes Remove Doubles (RemDub) that collapses together/merges coincidental vertices, those within an adjustable distance or degree of tolerance
+With newer versions of Blender a number of editing functions previously available in the Tool Shelf, now the Toolbar, have been reorganised or relocated so they make more sense contextually whilst working.
+One such tool is Remove Doubles (RemDub), now called Merge by Distance, that collapses, or merges, coincidental vertices together.

-To access Remove Doubles in Edit Mode, click the Mesh menu upper-right of the 3D View.
-Towards the bottom of the list click Clean Up then Remove Doubles from the additional options shown – Mesh » Clean Up » Remove Doubles.
+To access Merge by Distance then, select an object (or objects) and switch to Edit Mode (Tab).
+Select the elements to be joined together, for example press A to select everything for processing (cf. below), then from the Mesh menu upper-left of the 3D View, click Clean Up towards the bottom of the list then Remove Doubles from the additional options shown – Mesh » Clean Up » Merge by Distance.

 Design note: see below for additional options.
 To cancel Merge by Distance right-click or press Esc.

 When Merge by Distance is used bottom-left of the 3D View the Merge by Distance context overlay also appears.
 Here a number of options provide additional control over the tools behaviour; Merge Distance, a tolerance control, and Unselected, an inclusion control.
 To control how aggressive merging will be Merge Distance can be increased; any vertices within the threshold will be culled and merged to form a single, common, termination point/vertex.
 To include vertices than might not be immediately visible, or may not have been included in an initial selection but may fall within the required threshold, enabling Unselected will include such vertices or those not explicitly part of a selection being processed but within the threshold set by Merge Distance.

 Design note: to cancel Merge by Distance right-click or press Esc.

 The Merge Distance option provide more control over a merge operation allowing for decreased tolerance (increasing the tolerance value increases the distance between vertices that might not have been initially included) and whether vertices need to be selected for inclusion in a merge or not.